Archanam1306/pomodoro-timer-fin/README.md

 Thanks for checking out this front-end coding solution.

-  Users should be able to:
+  Users should be able to:-

 - Set a pomodoro timer and short & long break timers
 - Customize how long each timer runs for